-- 1. Use dedicated power supplies for the outdoor unit and indoor unit.
-Ensure OC and OS are wired individually. - 2.
-Bear in mind ambient conditions (ambient temperature, direct sunlight, rain water, etc.) when proceeding with the wiring and connections. - 3.
+- 2. Bear in mind ambient conditions (ambient temperature, direct sunlight, rain water, etc.) when proceeding with the wiring and connections. - 3.
 The wire size is the minimum value for metal conduit wiring.
-If the voltage drops, use a wire that is one rank thicker in diameter.
-Make sure the power-supply voltage does not drop more than 10%. - 4.
+If the voltage drops, use a wire that is one rank thicker in diameter. - Make sure the power-supply voltage does not drop more than 10%. - 4.
 Specific wiring requirements should adhere to the wiring regulations of the region. - 5.
-Power supply cords of parts of appliances for outdoor use shall not be lighter than polychloroprene sheathed flexible cord (design 245 IEC57).
-For example, use wiring such as YZW. - 6.
+Power supply cords of parts of appliances for outdoor use shall not be lighter than polychloroprene sheathed flexible cord (design 245 IEC57). - 6.
 A switch with at least 3 mm contact separation in each pole shall be provided by the Air Conditioner installer.

 - Be sure to use specified wires for connections and ensure no external force is imparted to terminal connections.
-If connections are not fixed firmly, heating or fire may result. - Be sure to use the appropriate type of overcurrent protection switch.
+If connections are not fixed firmly, heating or fire may result. - · Be sure to use the appropriate type of overcurrent protection switch.
 Note that generated overcurrent may include some amount of direct current.